 - Build relationships across the company and develop the requisite interpersonal skills.
 Practice providing feedback, positive or constructive, to peers.
 Create a reputation of being the go-to person for advice and resolutions, especially on non-technical aspects.

-- Progress into a role which encompasses people management activities such as Tech Lead, Tech Lead Manager, Technical Product Manager or other similar senior engineering roles to develop influencing skills and gain first-hand experience of team and project management.
+- Progress into a role that encompasses people management activities such as Tech Lead, Tech Lead Manager, Technical Product Manager, or other similar senior engineering roles in developing influencing skills and gaining first-hand experience of team and project management.
 If these opportunities don’t currently exist within the company, look to create similar functional roles within the company by talking to management.
 These roles provide the ability to work on medium-sized projects and practice influencing skills.

 - Identify EM roles within or outside the company and understand the process to transition into these roles.
 Growing companies are more likely to have larger and complex projects that require EMs.